Lilianigwegbe/Web-Development-Group-Assignment/README.md

 ##  Recreating The UI Portfolio Website

 This is a group assignment with four collaborators.
 We built a replica of the UI portfolio website to showcase web design and development work.
-It is a clean, responsive, and modern website made using HTML, CSS, and JavaScript.
+It is a clean, responsive and modern website made using HTML, CSS, and JavaScript.

 ##  Features

-- Responsive design for all devices.
+- Responsive design for all devices
-- Smooth scrolling navigation.
+- Smooth scrolling navigation
-- About section with image and bio.
+- About section with image and bio
-- Services section with icons.
+- Services section with icons
-- Skills section.
+- Skills section
-- Portfolio section showcasing recent projects.
+- Portfolio section showcasing recent projects
-- Contact form for inquiries.
+- Contact form for inquiries
-- Clean and minimal aesthetic.
+- Clean and minimal aesthetic

 ## Technologies Used